Chitrakoot, The land of Epics and Legends, Abode of the Gods & Land of Exile

 Tulsidas chandan ghisein | tilak karen Raghuveer ||”

 Just 13 km from Chitrakoot, amid the dense forest near River Mandakini's origin, lies Sati Anusuya Temple, where one can relish the chirping of the forest birds, lush greenery open spaces, ideal for meditation.
-It has countless legends of virtues & purity of Sati Anusuya, the companion of Shri Maharshi Atri and mother of Dattatreya, whose respect and devotion towards him gave her enormous strength and powers.
+It has countless legends of the virtues & purity of Sati Anusuya, the companion of Shri Maharshi Atri and mother of Dattatreya, whose respect and devotion towards him gave her enormous strength and powers

 Legend has it that during their exile, Lord Rama and Goddess Sita visited the pious Sati Anusuya at this ashram, who gave many discourses about chastity during this time during their exile.